SAEmanuel/Green_Spaces_Management_ISEP/docs/user-manual.md

   - Specify the minimum and maximum team size and the required set of skills.
   - Click on the "Generate Proposal" button to create a team proposal.

 ## 6. Register Vehicle Details | Fleet Manager

 - **Description**: This feature enables the Fleet Manager to register a new vehicle along with its details such as brand, model, type, weight, and maintenance information.
 - **Instructions**:
   - Navigate to the Vehicle Registration section within the application.
-  - Enter the required vehicle details, including brand, model, type, weight, maintenance frequency and last check-up.
+  - Enter the required vehicle details, including brand, model, type, weight, maintenance frequency, and last check-up.
   - Save the vehicle information.

 ## 7. Register Vehicle Check-up | Fleet Manager